 Occupation—Lawyers constitute .6 percent of the American workforce—and even less of the overall population—yet over 40 percent of congressmen were lawyers before entering Congress.
 Around another 22 percent of congressmen list business/banking as their occupation prior to Congress.

-Sex—Approximately 51 percent of the U.S. population is female, while women constitute only 27 percent of the Representatives and Senators.
+Sex—Approximately 51 percent of the U.S. population is female, while women constitute only 27 percent of the representatives and senators.
 Note that this is the largest percentage of women ever in Congress.
-As recently as the 1970s, less than 4% of congressional seats were held by women.
-From the beginning of the republic to 2020, only 2.9% of all members of Congress were women.
+As recently as the 1970s, less than 4 percent of congressional seats were held by women.
+From the beginning of the republic to 2020, only 2.9 percent of all members of Congress were women.

 Race—Whites comprise 63 percent of the U.S. population, but 76 percent of Congress and 94 percent of the Republicans in Congress are White.
 Note that the current Congress is the most diverse it has ever been.
 For example, in 1945 people of color accounted for 1 percent of Congress while they account for 24 percent now.